How to print a dial.

 This produces a film that has the image inside the emulsion.
 It is not produce toner or ink that is deposited on the outside of the film like you get with a standard office laser or inkjet.

 The image needs to be a solid black to get sharp images and the image needs to be able to be held hard against the plate with the vacuum.
-The “bump” of the ink or toner on an image from office lasers just lets the photons in from everywhere and a terrible plate is the result.
+The “bump” of the ink or toner on an image from office lasers just lets the photons in from everywhere and a terrible plate is the result. - Make a plate

 This part is nearly as difficult as all the rest put together.